Types of Financial Aid

 To apply for a Federal Work Study position:

 - Receive a financial aid award letter via email indicating that you are eligible for Work Study position.
-If you have not received a Federal Work Study award, please stop by the Financial Aid Office One Stop Window for information.
+If you have not received a Federal Work Study award, please stop by the Financial Aid Office One Stop Window and request to be added to the Federal Work Study (FWS) Wait List.

 - Students will receive an additional Award Notification with a deadline date to seek placement, if the deadline date has passed with no placement the FWS award will be deleted